-The College will take reasonable steps to protect the privacy of individuals involved in the matter and will disclose information only to persons with a need for specific information regarding the complaint, its investigation, and/or its resolution.
-The identity of persons with whom information has been disclosed by the College will be made available to the parties.
+The College will take reasonable steps to protect the privacy of individuals involved in the matter and will disclose information related to the complaint, investigation, and grievance proceedings, if any, on a need-to-know basis.
+The identity of persons with whom information has been disclosed by the College can be made available to the parties, upon request.

 Reporting parties and responding parties may seek support and advice from individuals they trust both to protect their privacy and to refrain from taking retaliatory behavior.
-These trusted individuals may include family, friends, colleagues, medical and mental health treatment providers, spiritual counselors, attorneys, law enforcement authorities, and advisors (as advisors are defined in this Policy), and other trusted individuals.
-Otherwise, reporting parties and responding parties will be asked to maintain confidentiality until the matter is finally resolved.
+These trusted individuals may include family, friends, colleagues, medical and mental health treatment providers, spiritual counselors, attorneys, law enforcement authorities, and Advisors (as Advisors are defined in this Policy), and other trusted individuals.
+Otherwise, reporting parties and responding parties will be asked to maintain privacy and confidentiality until the matter is resolved.

 When seeking support and advice, parties should be aware that confidentiality is an important consideration.
-Disclosures of information about the case prior to resolution not only can interfere with the integrity of the grievance resolution process, but they also can cause serious and lasting harm to persons who are directly involved in the process.
-At each stage in the process, the reporting party, the responding party, advisors, and any witnesses will be asked to maintain confidentiality by refraining from making inappropriate disclosures, or disclosures in an imprudent or careless manner, that could compromise the integrity of the process and cause harm to the persons directly involved.
+Disclosures of information about the case prior to resolution may not only interfere with the integrity of the grievance resolution process but may also cause serious and lasting harm to persons who are directly involved in the process.
+At each stage in the process, the reporting party, the responding party, Advisors, and any witnesses will be asked to maintain confidentiality by refraining from making inappropriate disclosures, or disclosures in an imprudent or careless manner, that could compromise the integrity of the process and cause harm to the persons directly involved.

 Retaliation at any time - prior to final resolution and after final resolution - is prohibited.
-For example, if, prior to final resolution, a responding party (or someone acting on the responding party's behalf) contacts the reporting party or a witness for the reporting party, the reporting party may make a retaliation claim.
+For example, if prior to final resolution a responding party (or someone acting on the responding party's behalf) contacts the reporting party or a witness for the reporting party, the reporting party may make a retaliation claim.
 Retaliation of any kind is a severe and separate violation of this Policy; if the College finds that a retaliation claim has merit, the conduct may result in an additional complaint and consequences.

-V. FORMAL COMPLAINT
+XVI.
+FORMAL COMPLAINT

-A. Filing a Formal Complaint -- Title IX and Non-Title IX
+A. Filing a Formal Complaint -Sex-Based Discrimination

-A formal resolution process or an alternative resolution process may be pursued only after a formal complaint has been filed.
-At the time of the filing of a formal complaint, the reporting party/complainant must be participating in or attempting to participate in the College's education program or activity.
-When a complaint has been filed, the Title IX Coordinator will identify the potential violations, notify the responding party of allegations, and schedule an Intake Meeting with the responding party.
+At the time of the filing of a formal complaint, the Complainant may be a Complainant (party impacted by the alleged behavior), a parent, guardian, or other authorized legal representative with the legal right to act on behalf of the Complainant, the Title IX Coordinator, any student or employee, or any person other than a student or employee who is participating in or attempting to participate in the College's education program or activity.
+When a complaint has been filed, the Title IX Coordinator will identify the potential violations, notify the responding party of the allegations, and schedule a separate Intake Meeting with both the Complainant and the Responding Party.
+The option for an alternative resolution process may be, but does not have to be, pursued after a Complainant files a formal complaint.